 5. Ask “Who Feels Most Strongly About This?”

-A final way you can approach a sticky issue is to determine who feels most strongly about the matter at hand.
+A final way you can approach a sticky issue is to determine who feels most passionately about the matter at hand.
 In a phrase, it’s a way of choosing your battles.

-If your daughter’s curfew isn’t a major issue for you but it is for your spouse, for example, allow them to make the decision and let it go.
-Next time, if you feel more strongly about the topic on the table, your spouse might allow you to determine the outcome without interference.
+For example, if your daughter’s curfew isn’t a major issue for you but it is for your spouse, allow your mate to make the decision and let it go.
+Next time, if you feel more strongly about the topic, your spouse might allow you to determine the outcome without interference.

 This can be an effective approach is one of you refuses to budge and the other doesn’t care as much about the outcome.
 The potential downside is that you must trust your partner enough to know that the freedom to choose will come back to you in due time.
-(So, for example, this may not be the best approach if you are attempting to co-parent with an angry ex-spouse).
+If you don’t have faith that they will be even-handed and fair in this regard, this probably isn’t the right strategy for you.

-If the example we’ve been using here sounds familiar
+If the example I’ve been using here sounds familiar and you’re

-and you’re looking for more tips, check out our blog on
+looking for tips on parenting a teen, check out our blog on

 Preparing to Parent Your Teen: How to Maintain a United Front.

-If not, we’re here to help!
-We teach couples how to effectively resolve “impossible” problems and we’re standing by to hear from YOU.
+If so, I’m here to help.
+I teach couples how to effectively resolve “impossible” problems and am standing by to hear from you!
+Simply contact me or send an email to [email protected].
+I answer every note personally!